-From College to Google to a Startup
+From My Freshman Year to Google to a Startup

-Managing My Google Internship Money
+Managing My $40K Google Internship Money

 A photojournal of 52 hours on Amtrak, from the Mississippi River to San Francisco Bay.
 A round trip across America for $500: SJC to LAX to DTW to BOS to PHL to MDW to San Francisco.
 Some tips for finding cheap flights.

-My First Summer in Silicon Valley
+My First Summer in Tech

 Why I took three unplanned days off of school the summer after my freshman year.
 Handling my high school suspension during the college admissions process and beyond.
 Thoughts four years later.

-From application, to interview, to offer — my path to landing a full software engineering intern position at Google as a first-year student, my slightly unconventional hiring process, and a few resources I recommend for those going through the process now.
+From application, to interview, to offer — my path to landing a full software engineering intern position at Google as a first-year student, my unconventional hiring process, and a few resources I recommend for those going through the process now.